ivycheung7/ivycheung7.github.io/README.md

 --
 Added user story: As an application, I want to limit access to certain features, such as only allowing shelters (not pet adopters) to add pets to the database of pets up for adoption.

+Added user story: As an application, I do not want to show pets  on the home page if they have been adopted

 Registration is now available for shelters.

 Application constraints:

-Logged in users can review shelters and search for pets
+-- Logged in users can review shelters and search for pets

-Only shelters can add pets for adoption
+-- Only shelters can add pets for adoption